 Ultralight Pick: Western Mountaineering Slinglite

-These guys are known for their sleeping bags, and they leverage that expertise to make a killer underquilt.
+Western Mountaineering is known for their sleeping bags, and they leverage that expertise to make a killer underquilt.
 The Slinglite features 850 fp goose down with continuous baffle chambers (not sewn through) that’ll keep you warm down to 20℉.

 The lightweight materials are breathable on the inside and watertight on the outside.
 The ultralight underquilt weighs just 13 ounces and compresses to 5” x 10”, so it’s a solid pick for backpacking trips where portability is paramount.